alanseed/cape-grim-dashboard/README.md

 ## Configuring the Python environment
 The Python environment is managed by venv and the environment requirements are found in the `requirements.txt` file
 From the `cape-grim-dashboard`
-`python -m venv venv` to generate the virtual environment for the application, then
+`python3 -m pip install --upgrade pip` to make sure that you are using the latest pip installer `python -m venv venv` to generate the virtual environment for the application, then
 `source venv/bin/activate` to activate the environment (LINUX)  or `source venv/Scripts/activate` if using bash on windows
 `pip install -r requirements.txt` to load the required environment